MicrosoftDocs/entra-docs/docs/identity/saas-apps/axiad-cloud-connector-tutorial.md

 ### Assign the Microsoft Entra test user

-In this section, you'll enable B.Simon to use single sign-on by granting access to Axiad Cloud.
+In this section, you'll enable B.Simon to use single sign-on by granting access to Axiad Cloud Connector.

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Cloud Application Administrator](~/identity/role-based-access-control/permissions-reference.md#cloud-application-administrator).
-1. Browse to **Identity** > **Applications** > **Enterprise applications** > **Axiad Cloud**.
+1. Browse to **Identity** > **Applications** > **Enterprise applications** > **Axiad Cloud Connector**.
 1. In the app's overview page, find the **Manage** section and select **Users and groups**.
 1. Select **Add user**, then select **Users and groups** in the **Add Assignment** dialog.
 1. In the **Users and groups** dialog, select **B.Simon** from the Users list, then click the **Select** button at the bottom of the screen.
 1. If you're expecting any role value in the SAML assertion, in the **Select Role** dialog, select the appropriate role for the user from the list and then click the **Select** button at the bottom of the screen.
 1. In the **Add Assignment** dialog, click the **Assign** button.

-## Configure Axiad Cloud SSO
+## Configure Axiad Cloud Connector SSO

-To configure single sign-on on **Axiad Cloud** side, you need to send the downloaded **Federation Metadata XML** and appropriate copied URLs from the application configuration to [Axiad Cloud support team](mailto:support@axiad.com).
+To configure single sign-on on **Axiad Cloud Connector** side, you need to send the downloaded **Federation Metadata XML** and appropriate copied URLs from the application configuration to [Axiad Cloud Connector support team](mailto:support@axiad.com).
 They set this setting to have the SAML SSO connection set properly on both sides.

-### Create Axiad Cloud test user
+### Create Axiad Cloud Connector test user

-In this section, you create a user called Britta Simon in Axiad Cloud.
-Work with [Axiad Cloud support team](mailto:support@axiad.com) to add the users in the Axiad Cloud platform.
+In this section, you create a user called Britta Simon in Axiad Cloud Connector.
+Work with [Axiad Cloud Connector support team](mailto:support@axiad.com) to add the users in the Axiad Cloud Connector platform.
 Users must be created and activated before you use single sign-on.

 ## Test SSO

 In this section, you test your Microsoft Entra single sign-on configuration with following options.

-* Click on **Test this application**, this will redirect to Axiad Cloud Sign-on URL where you can initiate the login flow.
+* Click on **Test this application**, this will redirect to Axiad Cloud Connector Sign-on URL where you can initiate the login flow.

-* Go to Axiad Cloud Sign-on URL directly and initiate the login flow from there.
+* Go to Axiad Cloud Connector Sign-on URL directly and initiate the login flow from there.

 * You can use Microsoft My Apps.
-When you click the Axiad Cloud tile in the My Apps, this will redirect to Axiad Cloud Sign-on URL.
+When you click the Axiad Cloud Connector tile in the My Apps, this will redirect to Axiad Cloud Connector Sign-on URL.
 For more information, see [Microsoft Entra My Apps](/azure/active-directory/manage-apps/end-user-experiences#azure-ad-my-apps).

 ## Next steps

-Once you configure Axiad Cloud you can enforce session control, which protects exfiltration and infiltration of your organization’s sensitive data in real time.
+Once you configure Axiad Cloud Connector you can enforce session control, which protects exfiltration and infiltration of your organization’s sensitive data in real time.
 Session control extends from Conditional Access.
 [Learn how to enforce session control with Microsoft Defender for Cloud Apps](/cloud-app-security/proxy-deployment-aad).